PenumbraStar/Destined-To-Crumble/README.md

 Destined To Crumble
+-
-To download and install
+How to download and install

-Go to releases
+1.Go to releases

-Select the latest release
+2.Select the latest release

-Download the Source Code(Zip)
+3.Download the Source Code(Zip)

-Install through MultiMc
+4.Install through MultiMc

 Note: If you can not use MultiMc, contact me and I can help you install.